Give to the Department of Mathematics

-Harry W. and Janet Sine Lusk Awards Endowment in the Mathematical Sciences - Travel Scholarship
+Harry W. and Janet Sine Lusk Awards in the Mathematical Sciences - Travel Scholarship

 The David Lomen Excellence in Mathematics Award Endowment

-This unrestricted award aims to recognize well-rounded undergraduates with outstanding mathematical promise.
-Anyone may gift to this endowment.
-The endowment that funds the award was established by the family and friends of Distinguished Professor David Lomen, as a memorial to his life and his many contributions to mathematics, and the teaching of mathematics.
+This unrestricted award recognizes well-rounded undergraduates with outstanding mathematical promise.
+The endowment was established by friends and family of Distinguished Professor David Lomen, as a memorial to his life and his many contributions to mathematics and its teaching.

-This scholarship award aims to support outstanding undegraduate math majors.
-Anyone may gift to this endowment.
-The endowment that funds the award was established by family and friends of late Professor Richard "Dick" Pierce, who was a member of the UA Mathematics Department from 1975-1990 and a valuable mentor to numerous young mathematicians.
+This scholarship award supports outstanding undegraduate math majors.
+This endowment was established by family and friends of Professor Richard "Dick" Pierce, who was a member of the UA Mathematics Department from 1975-1990 and a valuable mentor to numerous young mathematicians.

-This scholarship aims to reward outstanding students majoring in mathematics.
-Anyone may gift to this endowment.
-The endowment that funds this scholarship was established by 1992 by friends and family of Rick Peet, an undergraduate math major, artist, musician, and beliver in the social value of advanced science studies.
-R ick's life was cut short in 1990, before he could enter our mathematics graduate program.
+This scholarship rewards outstanding students majoring in mathematics.
+This endowment was established in 1992 by friends and family of Rick Peet, an undergraduate math major, artist, musician, and believer in the social value of advanced science studies.
+Rick's life was cut short in 1990, before he could enter our mathematics graduate program.